RoyalUr/RoyalUr.net/docs/CODEBASE.md

     * 🗂️ Resources are loaded in stages.
     * 💻 Users on smaller devices load smaller assets
     * 🖼 WebP is used to serve images if supported
-    * 🎨 Some images are combined into Sprites
     * 🏛️ Resources are versioned
     * 📝 Resource metadata is served in annotations.json